stalniy/casl/docs-src/src/content/pages/guide/intro/en.md

 ## Getting Started

-The easiest way to try out CASL.js is using the [Hello World example][hello-casl].
+The easiest way to try out CASL.js is using the [Hello World example][example-hello-casl].
 Feel free to open it in another tab and follow along as we go through some basic examples.
 Alternatively you can create Nodejs project and install `@casl/ability` as a dependency.

-> The [Installation page][install] provides more options of installing CASL.
+> The [Installation page][guide-install] provides more options of installing CASL.

-[hello-casl]: #
+[example-hello-casl]: #
-[install]: #
+[guide-install]: ../install

 ## Basics